Azure/Edge-infrastructure-quickstart-template/README.md

 This repository offers a simple solution with static infrastructure templates to set up your multiple edge locations, designed for ease of use.
 Scale effortlessly to multiple sites with a comprehensive stage-by-stage management pipeline.

-By using this template, you can get 1) a scalable and extendible repository structure following the best practice, 2) organized variables with the recommended values to boost your initial setup, and 3) a customizable CD pipeline with automations
+By using this template, you can get 1) a scalable and extendible repository structure following the best practice, 2) organized variables with the recommended values to boost your initial setup, and 3) a customizable CD pipeline with automations.

+> [!NOTE]
+> This repository is designed for setting up IaC for a site composed of specific resources (AKS Arc, HCI23H2, Arc extensions).
+Setting up Terraform code for individual resource is not covered in the supported scenarios.
+(However, feel free to use this repostiroy as a starting point to explore).

 <details>